Find out more as Lewis Capaldi and nine more artists join the line-up.

 Julia Donaldson and Axel Scheffler’s children’s classic ZOG comes to life at King’s Theatre Edinburgh from 12 – 15 February.
 All ages will be enchanted by the dragon who tries so very hard to earn a golden star at school.

 And finally, the fang-tastic musical Vampires Rock flies into Perth Concert Hall on 15 February.
 With tracks from Queen, AC/DC, Meat Loaf, Journey and Guns N’ Roses, this is your chance to go on a ride through some of the greatest ’80s classic rock anthems ever!

 Live music venues

 Looking for a gig to see?
-From arenas and world-class concert halls to historic theatres and hole-in-the-wall bars, we’ve rounded up some of January’s music offerings as a starting point.
+From arenas and world-class concert halls to historic theatres and hole-in-the-wall bars, we’ve rounded up some of February’s music offerings as a starting point.

 Stadium and arena shows:

 Scotland is famous for many things – from historic castles and bagpipe playing, to spirits like whisky and the Loch Ness monster.
 Indeed there’s a lot of tradition not to be missed in February around this beautiful country.